 Anyone looking at a move to BVI as a step down in pace should be cautious as these firms are fighting for business in a highly competitive market and with clients based all over the world, so this is not a 9-5 job.
 Having said that, work-life balance in BVI is relatively good and will be an improvement for anyone used to the hours at a top City firm.
 There are some notable advantages; little or no commute to the office, far more personal control over when and how you handle your workload, and perhaps most crucially, there is no culture of working late to be seen to be working late.

 Salaries vary from firm to firm but the leading outfits pay well and even those moving from a good City firm will almost certainly gain financially when you consider that that taxation is limited to a maximum of 8%.
-Exchange rates impact on the sterling value of course, but current rates would see most lawyers at three years’ PQE earning well in excess of £100k per annum.
-Factor in to this a cost of living that is far more favourable than Cayman or Bermuda and it adds up to a sensible move economically.
+Exchange rates impact on the sterling value of course, but current rates would see most lawyers at two years’ PQE earning well in excess of £100k per annum.
+Factor into this a cost of living that is far more favourable than Cayman or Bermuda and it adds up to a sensible move economically.

 “There are first-rate professional opportunities on the island”